 The film features an ensemble of old and new cast members from the Wee Folk Players theater troupe, who formed soon after the 2016 election.
 Other posts about the Liberty and Justice animation project include Costuming despots and innocents, Liberty and Justice film festival debut, “Liberty and Justice” in process, All that Glitters, America First Lady, stop-motion in action, Animated Film Logo. and Liberty and Justice – the movie!
 In this Interview on WGBH TV, I reflect on my foray into political satire and describe how speaking out through art has affected my work and life.

 After about a year filming in the basement, where our animation stage is set up, my husband Rob Goldsborough and I are thrilled to share the fruits of our labor!
 It’s the first large joint artistic/technical venture we’ve undertaken in almost 40 years together.
 We used stop-motion animation to create the narrative, spending countless hours manipulating and photographing the characters and props so that they appear to move on their own when the series of frames is played in fast sequence.
 After the filming and editing was complete, we commissioned Cape Cod based Stellwagen Symphonette to write and produce the musical score and sound effects.
 So, we can truly say that Liberty and Justice is a home grown effort!

 I hope that you enjoy the movie!
 It can also be viewed and readily shared on YouTube here.

-The film and accompanying artwork are currently on display:
+The film and accompanying characters and props are currently on display in the